NehGuk/holidaze-ng/README.md

 ## Summary

 This project has been delivered as part of my Frontend Development programme at the Norwegian School of Technology and Digital Media, Noroff.
-It consists of a React frontend for the Holidaze brand.
-It is a platform where travellers can find venues and where venue owners can manage their properties.
+It consists of a React frontend based on an API provided by the school.
+It is a platform where travellers can find venues to book and where venue owners can manage their properties.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/eef52305-099c-4304-9507-4ebfc61b1e24/deploy-status)](https://app.netlify.com/sites/holidaze-ng/deploys)